OlivettaDataGarden/dg-the-datagarden/README.rst

 as the dataframe is way too large to display.
 For all models and their details see the model data documentation at `The DataGarden Data Documentation <https://www.the-datagarden.io/data-docs>`_.

-See below a few quick links that will help you find out what data can be found in a Regional DataModel object:

-* :ref:`Getting more records from the API <querying-the-api>`
-* :ref:`Inspecting the content of the available records <inspecting-the-content-of-the-available-records>`
-* :ref:`Inspecting the structure of the Regional DataModel <inspecting-data-model-structure>`

 Getting started with the SDK
 ----------------------------
 You can start using the SDK out of the box by simply instatiating the TheDataGardenAPI object: